virteal/Inox/README.md

 Data types
 ==========

 The usual suspects are there : boolean, integer, float, text and objects.
-There are also some more exotic types that make Inox a bit more interesting.
+There are also some more exotic types that make Iɴᴏx a bit more interesting.

 This includes voids, tags, boxes and ranges.